The following groups are considered some of the "Core Groups" offered at Social Sparks. Additional

-Play Date: utilizes play therapy to support functional play skills such as sharing and turn taking.
+Play Date: utilizes play therapy to support functional play skills such as sharing and turn-taking.
 Visuals and other environmental supports are used to nurture social communication.

 Super Play!: utilizes a combination of play therapy techniques and foundational concepts of Michelle Garcia Winner's Social Thinking Superflex curriculum and emotional and self-regulation curriculum such as Leah Kruypers Zones of Regulation.
 Concepts are introduced through the use of fun games and interactive activities that encourage a deeper understanding of emotions within ourselves and others and how to manage them across settings with a variety of tools and strategies.

-Tween Esteem: utilizes various curricula to address the new adventures on the road to becoming a teenager along with the rules and expectations of friendships, self regulation, perspective taking, self advocacy, and building and fostering independence.
-Problem solving skills are explored and practiced.
+Tween Esteem: utilizes various curricula to address the new adventures on the road to becoming a teenager along with the rules and expectations of friendships, self-regulation, perspective taking, self-advocacy, and building and fostering independence.
+Problem-solving skills are explored and practiced.

 Social Circles: A group developed for tweens and teenagers and loosely based on the Circles Forward curriculum.
 Social Circles teaches communication strategies to promote a safe space and build healthy peer relationships where everyone can feel connected and respected.
 Participants engage in guided conversations around various topics (coping skills, identity development, interpersonal conflict, school stress, etc.) while receiving social coaching.
 Social Circles groups promote self-reflection practices, social support seeking skills, conversation skills, collaborative problem-solving skills, and friendship building skills.

-Young Adult: this group was developed for participants ages 18 and older who are navigating the complex world of adulthood.
+Young Adult/Adult: this group was developed for participants ages 18 and older who are navigating the complex world of adulthood.
 This transition can be overwhelming and often feels isolating for many.
 In this supportive setting, group members can comfortably discuss important aspects of adulthood including seeking and maintaining employment, balancing a social life, self-care, independence, and dating and relationships.
 Group members will be given access to information and resources that will support them in meeting their individual goals as well as opportunities to share successful strategies and experiences.

 This group may include community outings as scheduled by the group clinician.

-The Scene: $10 Thursdays 4:00-5:00pm for Thursday night Teen Esteem participants
+$10 Thursdays 4:00-5:00 pm for Thursday night Teen/Young Adult participants

-$10 Fridays 6:30- 7:30 pm for Friday night Teen Esteem participants
+$10 Fridays 6:30- 7:30 pm for Friday night Teen/Young Adult participants

-$10 Saturdays 11:15-12:15pm for Tween Esteem participants
+$10 Saturdays 11:15-12:15 pm for Tween Esteem participants